The role of the Board is to provide governance for the organization through specific strategic objectives.

 Tom Whelan, Director

-Consulting Partner and the Canadian leader for the Oracle Service Line at IBM Global Business Services.
-Tom has been a management consultant for over 27 years with IBM, PricewaterhouseCoopers and Price Waterhouse.
-Consulting has principally been in the areas of financial and ERP system implementation and financial management.
-Former President of the Autism Society Ontario, Halton Chapter, former Board of Directors of Community Living Oakville.
+Consulting Partner and Canadian leader for the Oracle practice at PricewaterhouseCoopers (PwC).
+Tom has been a management consultant for over 33 years with PwC, IBM and Price Waterhouse.
+Tom’s management consulting career has principally been in the areas of financial and ERP system implementation and financial management.
+Tom has three children, including an adult son diagnosed with Autism.
+Tom has been active in the Developmental Services sector for over 20 years, and in addition to his Director role with Kerry’s Place, he is currently a Director and Vice-President of Community Living Oakville, and a former President of the Autism Society Ontario, Halton Chapter.

 Elected to Kerry’s Place Board of Directors in 2017, Garry brings with him a personal connection to ASD and professional skills in IT, Finance and not-for-profit governance.
 Garry is a technology entrepreneur with a passion for building early stage businesses.
 For over 15 years, Garry was a founding Managing Partners at Procase Consulting Inc., building the IT professional services company from 3 employees to over 80 in Canada, United States and China.